6 Steps to Double your Customer Activation Rate

 The importance of customer activation

-There are a lot of companies that care about user acquisition but hardly give any attention to customer activation.
+There are a lot of companies that care about user acquisition and customer activation rate but hardly give any attention to customer activation.
 The reason is that they do not understand the importance of user activation for user acquisition.

 Suppose you spend $15 on Google ads to get a single user sign up, and a single customer earns you $30.
 Imagine that 50% of the prospectors you have will sign up for a trial and ultimately activate.